damiso15/alx-higher_level_programming/0x02-python-import_modules/README.md

 * 100-my_calculator.py - Write a program that imports all functions from the `file calculator_1.py` and handles basic operations.
 * 101-easy_print.py - Write a program that prints `#pythoniscool`, followed by a new line, in the standard output.
 * 102-magic_calculation.py - Write the Python function `def magic_calculation(a, b):` that does exactly the same as the following Python bytecode.
+* 103-fast_alphabet.py - Write a program that prints the alphabet in uppercase, followed by a new line.